Midway-class aircraft carrier: 1940s

 As a result of study of damage sustained by various British carriers prior to our entry into the war, two important departures from traditional U.S. Navy carrier design were incorporated in the CVB Class, then still under development. in an action off Malta on 1 January 1941 was hit by several bombs, three of which detonated in the hangar space.
-Large fires swept fore and aft among parked planes thereby demonstrating the desirability of attempting to confine the limits of such explosions and fires by structural sectionalization of the hangar space.
-On the CVB Class the hangar was therefore divided into five compartments separated by 40 and 50-pound Special Treatment Steel (STS) division bulkheads extending from the hangar deck to the flight deck, each fitted with a large door suitable for handling aircraft.
-It is hoped that this sectionalization, in conjunction with sprinkler and fog foam systems, will effectively prevent fires from spreading throughout the hangar spaces, as occurred on on 30 October and 19 March.
-The damage experiences of several British carriers, which unlike US Carriers were fitted with armored flight decks, demonstrated the effectiveness of such armor in shielding hangar spaces from GP bombs and vital spaces below the hangar deck from semi-armor-piercing (SAP) bombs.
+Large fires swept fore and aft among parked planes, thereby demonstrating the desirability of attempting to confine the limits of such explosions and fires by structural sectionalization of the hangar space.
+On the CVB Class, the hangar was therefore divided into five compartments separated by 40- and 50-pound special treatment steel (STS) division bulkheads extending from the hangar deck to the flight deck, each fitted with a large door suitable for handling aircraft.
+This sectionalization, in conjunction with sprinkler and fog foam systems, was hoped to prevent fires from spreading throughout the hangar spaces effectively, as occurred on on 30 October and 19 March.
+The damage experiences of several British carriers, which unlike US carriers were fitted with armored flight decks, demonstrated the effectiveness of such armor in shielding hangar spaces from GP bombs and vital spaces below the hangar deck from semiarmor-piercing bombs.
 Accordingly, the CVB Class was designed with an armored flight deck consisting of 3-1/2-inch STS from frames 46 to 175 with a hangar deck consisting of two courses of 40-pound STS between frames 36 and 192.
-Although none of the CVB Class carriers were completed in time to take part in war operations, the effectiveness of armored flight decks against Kamikaze attacks was demonstrated by various carriers attached to the British Pacific Fleet ...
+Although none of the CVB Class carriers were completed in time to take part in war operations, the effectiveness of armored flight decks against Kamikaze attacks was demonstrated by various carriers attached to the British Pacific Fleet…

 The concept went to finding a larger carrier that could support both deck armor and a sufficiently large air group.
-The weight-savings needed to armor the flight deck were achieved by removing the planned cruiser-caliber battery of 8 in guns and reducing the 5-inch antiaircraft battery from dual to single mounts.
+The weight savings needed to armor the flight deck were achieved by removing the planned cruiser-caliber battery of 8 in guns and reducing the 5-inch antiaircraft battery from dual to single mounts.
 Unlike the Royal Navy's aircraft carriers, for which the armored deck was part of the ship structure, the Midway class retained their "strength deck" at the hangar deck level and the armored flight deck was part of the superstructure.
 They would be the last USN carriers to be so designed; the immense size of the succeeding supercarriers would require a new deep-hulled design carrying the strength deck at the flight deck level to produce a stronger and lighter hull.